- About Us

 Under the Fair Labor Standards Act (FLSA), your employer is not required to give you meal and rest breaks.
-However, many state laws require employers to give their employees breaks.
+However, many state laws require employers to give their employees lunch and breaks.
 Regardless, it is customary for employers to give their employees meal and rest breaks periodically during any particular shift.

 Rest periods of a short duration (i.e. 5-20 minutes, approximately) generally must be paid for by the employer, and such time should be counted as hours worked.
 Employers generally do not have to compensate their employees for breaks of longer than 20 minutes, if during that time, the employee is completely relieved of his or her duties.
 However, if the employee is called to duty prior to the break time’s expiration, that time may be compensable under state and/or federal law.